colingourlay/styled-hooks/CONTRIBUTING.md

 ## License

-By contributing to `styled-hooks`, you agree that your contributions will be licensed under [The Unlicense](LICENSE).
+By contributing to Styled Hooks, you agree that your contributions will be licensed under [The Unlicense](LICENSE).